Achievable logoAchievable logo

 Answer: B

 This problem has already been solved earlier in this chapter.
-We only need to determine how the answer translates to the nCk format.
+You only need to translate the setup into nCk notation.

 4×3×2×19×8×7×6

-In general, a question will appear to be a regular combination or permutation problem, only the final answer choices will be written in the nCk format.
-Simply solve the problem as described in the previous two sections and find the answer choices that reflect the notation.
+In general, a question may look like a standard combination or permutation problem, but the answer choices will be written in nCk format.
+Solve the problem as usual, then choose the option that matches the correct notation.

 Bringing it all together: question walkthrough video